DW01/traktor-docs/engine/physics.md

 ## Best Practices

-**Scale matters.** Physics engines work best when you use realistic scales—ideally, 1 unit = 1 meter.
+**Scale matters.** Physics engines work best when you use realistic scales.
+Ideally, 1 unit = 1 meter.
 Going too small or too large can cause numerical instability and weird behavior.

 **Avoid tiny objects.** Very small objects (like a 0.01-unit marble) are hard for physics engines to simulate accurately.
 If you need small visual objects, use larger collision shapes.